Overview

 What Makes Thung Khe Pass Special

-Thung Khe Pass - also known as Đèo Đá Trắng (White Rock Pass) - sits at approximately 1,000 metres above sea level on National Highway 6 in Hòa Bình province, between Tân Lạc and Mai Châu districts.
+Thung Khe Pass - also known as Đèo Đá Trắng (White Rock Pass) - sits at approximately 1,000 metres above sea level on National Highway 6 in Hòa Bình province, about 100km from Hanoi.
 It is the standard route from Hanoi to Mai Chau valley, and for most travellers who cross it, the pass is the more memorable part of the journey.
-The distinctive white limestone appearance came from construction: when Highway 6 was blasted through the mountain, large sections of pale limestone broke away and slid down the slopes, coating the hillsides in bright rock that from a distance resembles snow.
-At the summit, a small roadside market run by Mường ethnic vendors sells local snacks, and the Mai Chau Flagpole viewpoint gives one of the finest unobstructed views of any valley in northern Vietnam - rice paddies, stilt houses, and limestone ridges stretching to the horizon.
+Many Vietnamese riders say Thung Khe is the moment the trip begins to feel like the mountains.
+Up to this point, the road from Hanoi is largely ordinary.
+Crossing the summit and seeing Mai Chau valley appear below is the first real sense that you've entered Vietnam's northwest highlands.
+The white limestone appearance is not natural snow - it came from road construction: when Highway 6 was blasted through the mountain, large sections of pale limestone broke away and slid down the slopes, coating the hillsides in bright rock.
+From a distance, especially in winter fog, the white slopes look so out of place in tropical Vietnam that many first-time visitors assume they are seeing limestone dust or even patches of snow.
+At the summit, a cluster of thatched-roof roadside stalls run by Mường ethnic vendors serves local snacks.
+About 4-5km further down the descent toward Mai Chau, the Mai Chau Flagpole viewpoint (in Tòng Đậu commune) gives one of the finest unobstructed valley views in northern Vietnam - a separate stop from the summit market area.

 How to Get There